caolele/road-discovery/README.md

 ### Compression and De-compression of Models
-**In docker container**, navigate to folder /workspace/road-discovery/model_compression/ and you do the following:
+**In docker container**, navigate to folder /workspace/road-discovery/model_compression/, and you can do the following things:

 Compression of DeepLab+CRF model:
 ```